How do you design a versatile visual language, so that it appeals to a very diverse mix of people?

 Ottawa Civic Tech started around the summer of 2016, aiming to curate a community with people from government, non-profit, private sectors, tech companies, and civic communities.
 It is a Meetup with people from diverse demographics and professional backgrounds, all brought together by the goal of using technology to improve the way civic lives are lived.
 By the beginning of 2017, the group had grown enough that it needed a visual identity that people can recognize and own.

 I started the project with researching different visual styles with mood boards, and clarifying the vision with the group organizers.

 The organizers wanted to continue growing the presence of all levels of government, private technology sector, and civic community.
 Thus, the visual language needs to be able to appeal to all of these segments.
 With that in mind, I created a few concepts to test.

-Through in-person meet-up sessions and online Slack channel, I kept the community engaged and take in their thoughts and feedbacks.
+Through in-person meet-up sessions and online Slack channel, I kept the community engaged and took their feedbacks.
 From testing the three concepts, I learned:

-- The iconic shape of concept 1 was appealing, but doesn't think the imagery of the group should be tied to local government (City of Ottawa logo)
+- The iconic shape of concept 1 was appealing, but the organizers don't think the imagery of the group should be tied to local government (City of Ottawa logo)

 - The sub-groups of people perceived concept 2 very differently.
-People reported liking the colors, but some felt the 8-bit too 'techy'.
+Some reported liking the colors, but some felt the 8-bit too 'techy'.

-- The peace tower in concept 3 as a central motif is too kitschy and overused; doesn't pass the bar to be a meaningful and authentic symbol for the group
+- The peace tower in concept 3 as a central motif is too kitschy and overused, and doesn't pass the bar to be a meaningful and authentic symbol for the group

 - A member suggested using the Ottawa area's heart shaped outline as a motif.
 After some more research, it does seem to have more affinity with community building initiatives